APPLY: Community Arts Partner Roster

 Application Components

-• Narrative Questions: Applicants will complete questions that provide information on the following: teaching philosophy and approach, equity, culturally responsive strategies, 21st century skills development, lesson plan development, and teacher collaboration.
+• Narrative Questions: Applicants will be prompted to complete questions that provide information on the following: teaching philosophy and approach, equity + culturally responsive strategies, 21st century skills, lesson plan development, and teacher collaboration.

-For questions about the program or help with the online application, or for 1-on-1 mentoring on lesson plan creation please contact the Arts Education Project Manager, Tina LaPadula.
+For questions about the program, help with the online application, or to set up a 1-on-1 mentoring session, please contact the Arts Education Project Manager, Tina LaPadula.

-The application is submitted online in Submittable, and is available through the City of Seattle’s grant portal, Submittable.
+The guidelines and application are available online through the City of Seattle’s grant portal, Submittable.
+Follow the link below for more information.

 Additional Resources